sophiebaud11/simple/README.md

   9. run `heroku`
   10. run `heroku login`
   11. run `heroku create`
-  12. run `git push heroku master` (heroku is an alternative remote repository)
+  12. run `git push heroku master` (Heroku is an alternative remote repository)
 7. Now if you enter `heroku open` you should see your default browser open up your Heroku site.
 Make a note of the URL--or, even better, slack it out to the team to celebrate!
 You'll need that URL, because you'll be pointing your Slack commands at it in a bit.

 ## Starting a Slack App

-1. create a new slack team for yourself
+1. create a new slack team/workplace for yourself
 2. maybe create a couple of different users so that you can test out privacy-related settings, etc.
 3. head to [api.slack.com/apps](https://api.slack.com/apps), where you should be able to see a big "create Slack App" button.
 Click it and call your app whatever you like.
 We'll call ours `simple-slack`. ![slack-app-name-screenshot](https://raw.githubusercontent.com/learninglab-dev/simple_slack/master/public/images/name-slack-app.png).
 4. next up, we're going to do a bunch of stuff in the "add features and functionality" section.
 Start by clicking "Incoming Webooks".
 Toggle the on/off switch to "on".
 5. Towards the bottom of the page, you'll find an "Add New Webhook to Workspace" button.
 You'll then be prompted to approve this webhook for posting to a specific channel, and once you do this, you'll be able to copy the slack webhook URL.
 6. To test if it's working, you can copy and paste the "Sample curl request" that gets generated for you and paste it into your Terminal.
 This command should send a message to your chosen Slack channel.
 7. This webhook URL, and all the other secret keys and tokens you get from Slack, Mongo, etc, should be kept secret, and this means keeping them off of github.
 So don't just add these to app.js.
-Instead, create a file named `.env` in the root folder and save your tokens and keys there.
+Instead, create a file named `.env` in the root folder (the folder you created and have been using within `cd Development`) and save your tokens and keys there.
 In this case, it should have the following format: `SLACK_WEBHOOK=https://hooks.slack.com/services/ABCDE1234/XXXXXXXXXetc`.
-8. If you click "Basic Information" at the top of the lefthand sidebar, you'll find three other secret strings you'll want to save securely.
+8. If you click "Basic Information" at the top of the lefthand sidebar in slack API, you'll find three other secret strings (in App Credentials) you'll want to save securely.
 You can call them `SLACK_CLIENT_ID`, `SLACK_CLIENT_SECRET`, and `SLACK_VERIFICATION_TOKEN` as you add them to your `.env` file.
 9. If you're wondering how to access these variables from within your app, all you have to do is
     1. Install `dotenv` by typing `npm i -S dotenv` into the Terminal (while in your app's root folder of course)
     2. Add the following line near the top of your `app.js` file:  `require('dotenv').config();`